cmhollins2022/CS50-Practice/week-2-notes.md

 __Linkning__ - The linking command combines all of the different source code (0's and 1's) together, from the different programmers that may be included in a "compiled program".

 __Debugging__ - You will always write code contained in bugs.
 How do you remove a bug? 🐜 🐞 🐛 Diagnose the problem.
-Utilize "Print" or an equivelent to see what the problem is.
+Utilize "Print" or an equivelent to better understand the problem.